Family, Medical and Other Protected Leave

 - What are the conditions for which FMLA or comparable leave may be taken?

-- Must the employee specifically say that he or she is requesting “FMLA leave?”
+- Must the employee specifically say that they are requesting “FMLA leave?”

 - How much notice of the need for leave must the employee give?

 - Can we require medical documentation of the need for medical leave?

 - Do we have to return the employee to the same position when they return to work?